The Short Version

 Specs come from manufacturer product pages, not from paraphrased marketing copy on third-party retailers.
 For Tesla-specific accessories, fitment generation (Model Y Juniper vs pre-Juniper, Model 3 Highland vs pre-Highland) is verified against the manufacturer's published compatibility chart.
 If owner reviews contradict the manufacturer's fitment claim, the article flags it in the comparison table.

-4. Price Verification (Weekly, Automated)
+4. Price Verification (Weekly)

 5. Owner-Feedback Aggregation